Woodspring Wings COVID 19 Restrictions reviewed 25 June 2020

 The Club Committee has agreed to meet (on-line) on a weekly basis to review these rules.
 Thus, in time, we can move towards something closer to normal operations.

-Members will be informed of any changes by email and alerted via the Facebook page.
+Members will be informed of any changes by the website, email and alerted via the Facebook page.
 Please check both before travelling to the field.

 And finally; meeting other people at this present time carries a risk of spreading infection.
 Only individual members can decide whether or not that risk to them or to others is acceptable.
 Only they know of personal circumstances and those of their household.
 If you are in any doubt you must not go to the field.
 Club officers and Committee members cannot and will not advise you as they cannot quantify your risks.
 Members attend the field entirely at their own risk.